KiranKoneru/Emoji-chat-application/README.md

 # Emoji-chat-application

 This is an emoji enabled chat application.
 As of now, only smile and heart emojis are enabled.
-If a new emoji needs to be added, add that image in images folder and add emoticon to 'emoticons' variable(regex also needs to be changed a bit at this point).
+If a new emoji needs to be added, add that image in images folder and add emoticon to 'emoticons' variable(regex also needs to be changed).